Duck Donuts: History and operations

 Headquartered at 6230 Carlisle Pike in Hampden Township, near Mechanicsburg, Pennsylvania, Duck Donuts was founded in 2006 by Russell "Russ" DiGilio, who saw a need for "warm, fresh, made-to-order doughnuts", and Robin Griffith.
 Both natives of Delaware County, Pennsylvania, the duo met in 1992 while working in the assisted living industry.

 Prior to Duck Donuts, there were no doughnut shops in North Carolina's Outer Banks.
 The first Duck Donuts shop was opened in Duck, North Carolina, from which the chain got its name, followed by a second location in Kitty Hawk.
-The third and fourth Duck Donut shops were opened in Corolla and Kill Devil Hills respectively.
+The third and fourth Duck Donut shops were opened in Kill Devil Hills and Corolla respectively.

 For half a decade, Duck Donuts was limited to the Outer Banks, but after receiving numerous inquiries about franchising, DiGiglio finally decided to establish the Duck Donuts Franchising Company; the first franchise location was opened in Williamsburg, Virginia, in 2013.
 Thereafter, the franchise began expanding to other states including Florida, New Jersey, and Georgia.
 According to a July 2018 Franchising.com article, there are "69 open franchise locations 140 additional contracts in 23 states and two countries".
 In May 2018, Duck Donuts opened its first New York location in Hauppauge, and two months later in July they opened their inaugural West Coast location in Huntington Beach, California.
 In December 2018, it had expanded to Minnesota with a Woodbury location.
 By June 2020 Duck Donuts expanded, opening their first location in Bayamón, Puerto Rico, and in September 2020 the company opened its first store in Dubai, UAE.
+That store in Dubai was closed later on.
+On October 2, 2023, their first location in Thailand opened in Bangkok at Siam Discovery.
+Expansion to the Philippines was announced on January 24, 2024, with plans for 25 locations, their first operational branch opening near Makati City Hall on June 25 and another then under construction at Circuit Makati which opened on July 30.

 Charitable contributions and services

-In March 2017, Duck Donuts announced its collaboration with the Nashville-based nonprofit organization Gabe's Chemo Duck Program for children with cancer, and raised some $75,000 in September via its countrywide "Quack Gives Back" initiative.
+In March 2017, Duck Donuts announced its collaboration with the Nashville-based nonprofit organization Gabe's Chemo Duck Program for children with cancer, and raised some $75,000 in September via its countrywide "Quack Gives Back"and make a wish! initiative.